Jayklutch/css-styles/blog/t1-git-blog.md

 Not so long ago and in pretty close geographical posistion.
 (Think - 8/11/14 - Petone)

+Describe version control
+Explain how git tracks changes
+Evaluate the benefits of using GitHub to store code

+Intro
 Well what a week it's been!
-I think I should really have a sleep before I stray too far into this weekly blog summary, but how?
-How? - Although the week started really heavy by having to learn powershell, I feel like I have worked hard enough to enjoy a bit of a coast, so here I am, one unfinished blog post down and 24hrs to get it chopped cleaned and done in a more professional manner.
-Prep is the key.
-Mise en place.
+I probably need some sleep, but how is that possible with so many cool concepts running through my head?
+I really thought my brain would fall apart earlier in the week - but never fear - it turns out it was just doing a bit of a re-formatting exersize to get some room organised for all this amazingly neat and cool coding I'm being taught.

 Paragraph 2